EduardoRFS/eduardorfs.github.io/source/_posts/a_different_level_based_typer.md

 Because the dead region moves as typing is done and now the level that marks something to be quantified is the same as the level that delimits the dead region.
 So my proposal is essentially that the level that marks what is quantified is actually moving.

 You can imagine that the level that marks something as generalized is a line where everything below it, is not generalized and everything above it is generalized, currently we're moving every type that is not on the generalized level individually to above the line, here we will be actually moving the line so that all types which did not escape its scope are automatically treated as quantified.
-This makes so that generalization is now an O(1) operation, and effectivelly incrementing an integer.
+This makes so that generalization is now an O(1) operation, and effectively incrementing an integer.

 ## Creating variables in the future